MicroEJ/docs/ApplicationDeveloperGuide/UI/Advanced/how-to-microui-flush-visualizer.rst

 An efficient UI application must only draw what is necessary to achieve the visual effects desired.
 For example, assuming the application targets 60 FPS to perform a transition between two screens, that means the application has 1/60s ~= 16ms in total to execute the *Rendering Pipeline*.

-The *Rendering Pipeline* of an UI application consists of three main phases: Layout, Rendering, and Flush.
+The *Rendering Pipeline* of a UI application consists of three main phases: Layout, Rendering, and Flush.

-1. *Layout*: This phase determines which widgets should be displayed on the screen and their respective positions.
+1. *Layout*: This phase determines which widgets should be displayed on the screen and the positions of the widgets.
    It is typically triggered when widgets are added or removed from the widget hierarchy.
-   To ensure efficiency, an application should only modify the widget hierarchy when necessary and avoid doing so during animations.
+   An application should only modify the widget hierarchy when necessary and avoid doing so during animation to ensure efficiency.

 2. *Rendering*: During this phase, each widget executes its rendering code to perform the necessary drawing operations.
-   It is crucial for widgets to render only what is necessary and minimize overlapping with other widgets to ensure optimal performance.
+   The widgets must render only what is needed and minimize overlapping with other widgets to ensure optimal performance.

 3. *Flush*: This phase involves copying the UI working buffer to the screen buffer.
-   This operation is performed by the VEE Port, and it is the responsibility of the Firmware developer to optimize this process, for example, by utilizing a GPU.
+   The VEE Port performs this operation, and it is the responsibility of the Firmware developer to optimize this process, for example, by utilizing a GPU.

 The MicroUI Flush Visualizer is a tool designed to visualize the drawing operations requested by widgets during the *Rendering* phase between each flush.